jimy-salem-52/AI-Projects-Machine-Learning/README.md

 Kaggle Profile: https://www.kaggle.com/jimysalem/code

-# Insight on the Repo
+# Insight on the Repos

 The dataset provided by Kaggle showcases images related to people's facial expressions.